tsgates/arch-wiki-markdown/wiki/Ranger.md

     xterm -e ranger

-Comparison with other File Managers
+Comparison with other file managers
 -----------------------------------

 Compared to graphical mouse-based file managers, ranger is much more